Table of Contents

 - Take the terrarium vessel you’ve chosen and fill it up with some stones.
-Stones should be layered up roughly 1 inch from the bottom of the container.

-- Place a suitable amount of potting soil into the terrarium container, make sure the terrarium vessel is not leaking as it is strong enough to hold the soil.
+- Place a suitable amount of potting soil into the terrarium container, and make sure the terrarium vessel is not leaking as it is strong enough to hold the soil.
 Add enough potting soil to allow your plant roots to grow suitably.
 The amount of soil added would depend on the size and shape of the terrarium.
 As a rule, try adding about 3 inches of potting soil into the terrarium and spreading it out evenly.

 - Next involves planting your chosen plants.
-Planting is a simple process, just precisely how you would repot the plan in a typical potter.
+Planting is a simple process, just precisely how you would report the plan in a typical potter.
 Firstly, prune the plant’s roots gently after pulling it out of its present pot, then create a hole in the terrarium soil that can fit the plant’s roots comfortably.
 Try adding plants to the terrarium singularly and in a gentle manner to avoid killing the plant.

 - An extra step would depend on your personal preference.
 Add an extra layer of small stones to the potting soil to help beautify the terrarium.
 You can also add other ornaments to the terrarium to complete the look.

-After your decorative terrarium has been created and you are happy with how it looks.
 It is essential to place it in a suitable area where it can receive indirect sunlight.
 Also, Placing your terrarium under direct sunlight may dehydrate the plants and soil in it.
 It is a good idea to place the terrarium safely away from children and pets to avoid spillage.
 Ensure you water the terrarium regularly but not excessively.
 Water the base of the terrarium, whenever the soil looks or is dry, should be done every one to two weeks.

 Terrariums are a much-needed addition to any gardening ensemble with suitable materials and a little patience; it can help show off expert gardening skills.
 You can spice up any space with a terrarium from the bedroom to the kitchen countertops or even your home office.
 Moreover, let your living space stand out with well-taken care of a decorative terrarium garden.